-Each ProFXIO GO mixer has a universal external power supply that accepts any AC voltage ranging from 100 VAC to 240 VAC.
+Each ProFX6v3+ and ProFX10v3+ has a universal external power supply that accepts any AC voltage ranging from 100 VAC to 240 VAC.
 No need for voltage select switches.
 It will work virtually anywhere in the world.
 That's why we call it a "Planet Earth" power supply!
 It is less susceptible to voltage sags or spikes compared to conventional power supplies, and provides greater electromagnetic isolation and better protection against AC line noise.

-A locking barrel connector resides at one end of the cord attached to the power supply adapter (aka "wall wart").
-Attach it to the power connector on the ProFXIO GO mixer and rotate the outer ring clockwise to lock.
+An external 12 VDC power supply [aka The Power Block] and a line cord are included with the ProFXv3+ mixer.
+A locking barrel connector resides at the end of the cord attached to The Power Block.
+Attach it to the power connector on the ProFXv3+ mixer and rotate the outer ring clockwise to lock.
 Do not over-tighten!
 Screw until there is resistance, then stop.
-Connect the other end of the power supply adapter into a grounded AC outlet.
+Connect the female end of the line cord to The Power Block and plug the male end into a live grounded outlet.
+An LED on The Power Block will illuminate green to indicate success (whether the ProFXv3+ mixer is powered on or not).